-In June 2014, the Company repurchased shares of its restricted stock in exchange for \$1,097,750 in notes payable.
-During the year ended September 30 2016, the Company paid \$297,750 of the notes.
-The notes bear interest at rates ranging from 0% to 4% and are due on demand.
+The Company previously repurchased shares of its restricted stock in exchange for \$1,097,750 in notes which bear interest at rates ranging from 0% to 4% per annum and are due on demand.

 The Company has a \$2,812,500 note payable related to the previous repurchase of common stock that does not bear interest and is due on demand.